Carver County & Minnesota Food Assistance

 - Shop for free groceries

 - Also offers many wrap around services such as employment assistance, financial mentoring, nutritional coaching, and enrichment programs for youth and seniors.

-- A Little Free Pantry is a mini-pantry open 24 hours.
-The Chaska site is located at 115 E 4th St, Chaska, MN 55318.
-The pantry is self-serve and no personal information is needed to get food.
+- The pantry is self-serve and no personal information is needed to get food.
+Open 24 hours.

 Free Food Distributions